SergiuToporjinschi/node-red-contrib-heater-controller/README.md

  * 7 - warning that current temperature is missing so the controller is not active
  * 8 - if is locked, will keep the target temperature until user intervention; If is unlocked, will keep the target temperature until next calendar change;

-Once a custom value has been set will keep that value untill the user is resetting it by double clicking the tarvet value or by sliding it left or right, when the current calendar target value is taken from calendar.
+Once a custom value has been set will keep that value until the user is resetting it by double clicking the target value or by sliding it left or right, when the current calendar target value is taken from calendar.

 ## Properties
   * **Title** (string)